kujenga/website/content/blog/go-mlp.md

 network.
-This presents a slight hiccup however, as the simplest way to calculate error values, computing the difference between the expected labeled output and the output we received from the network, can be either a positive or negative value that can cancel each other out in undesirable ways when combined.
-In order to determine how well the network is doing, we need to be able to look at the aggregate of these errors.
+This presents a slight hiccup however, as the simplest way to calculate error values, computing the difference between the expected labeled output and the output we received from the network, can be either a positive or negative value.
+These values can cancel each other out in undesirable ways when combined.
+In order to determine how well the network is performing, we need to be able to look at the aggregate of all the errors we observe in the output.
 We do this using a Loss Function, which transforms the raw error from the network into something more mathematically useful to us.

 For our network, we will be using the Mean Squared Error (MSE) loss function, which is just what it sounds like, taking the average of the squared values from each output.
-By squaring the error values, the summed errors in the average always correctly indicate that the network is doing better or worse and there is no cancellation.
+By squaring the error values we make them all positive, and the summed errors in the average always correctly indicate that the network is doing better or worse and there is no cancellation.
 The formula for MSE is as follows:

 <!-- LaTeX rendered by MathJax -->
 <div>